AckerlyXu/heima/articles/active-directory/active-directory-how-applications-are-added.md

-<properties
+---
-   pageTitle="How applications are added to Azure Active Directory." description="This article describes how applications are added to an instance of Azure Active Directory." services="active-directory" documentationCenter="" authors="shoatman" manager="kbrint" editor=""/>
+title: How applications are added to Azure Active Directory.
+description: This article describes how applications are added to an instance of Azure Active Directory.

-   <tags
-      ms.service="active-directory"
-      ms.date="02/09/2016"
-      wacn.date="" />
+services: active-directory
+documentationCenter: ''
+authors: shoatman
+manager: kbrint
+editor: ''

+ms.service: active-directory
+ms.date: 02/09/2016
+wacn.date: ''
+---

 # How and why applications are added to Azure AD